 Behavioral Interviewing Techniques and Strategies

 When you're job searching, it's important to be prepared to handle what’s known as “behavioral interviewing.”
 Employers use this type of interview to get insight into how you handle specific situations in the workplace.
-The interviewer will want examples of what happened in a particular challenging circumstance, what you did, and how you achieved a positive outcome.
+The interviewer will want examples of what happened in a particularly challenging circumstance, what you did, and how you achieved a positive outcome.

-The best techniques for handling a behavioral interview include preparing for the interview questions you may be asked, discovering as much as you can about the company and the job so you have an idea of what skills the employer is seeking, and being ready to include specific points in the responses you give to the interviewer.
+The best techniques for handling a behavioral interview include preparing for the interview questions you may be asked, discovering as much as you can about the company and the job, so you have an idea of what skills the employer is seeking, and being ready to include specific points in the responses you give to the interviewer.

 Before you head out to a job interview, take the time to prepare in advance.
 You may, or may not, be asked behavioral interview questions, but it's best to be ready in case you are.